WizWorksInc/DragonArchiver/CONTRIBUTING.md

 # Contributing

+> Currently this project is still very early development and as such we are somewhat relaxed with how you contribute but consider this document as a guide in how to best contribute.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.